Service Area Map

-The Alameda County Mosquito Abatement District provides mosquito control services to all residents of Alameda County except for the city of Albany.
+The Alameda County Mosquito Abatement District provides mosquito control services to all residents of Alameda County.
 The District was established in 1930 to reduce the risk of vector-borne disease and discomfort to residents.
 It is the overall goal of the District to provide for the public’s health and comfort by carrying out a program of mosquito abatement which is responsive to the public, cost effective, environmentally safe, and consistent with land use planning or zoning.
 The District offers a number of direct services to the public:

 - Responds to public complaints about mosquitoes or mosquito-like insects in the county and determines the source of the problem to correct as needed.